 “Trouble is it’s the dead disturbing me.”

 Frank packaged up the fish and passed it to me along with a wary look.
-“Well, best I be getting on with it Jane, you take care of yourself.”

-Even in small towns the news of the world was rarely good and that day was no exception.
+All my instincts told me what had happened to Ricky wasn’t an accident, despite that fact that there was little evidence, and most of the oddities could as soon be interpreted as the inclinations of a mad man.
+I settled down to read the paper.
+The news of the world is rarely good, even in small towns, and today was no exception.
 The local paper continued its series on corruption and shady deals in local council.
 All circumstantial and without evidence according to the council spokesperson.
-A local celebrity in a neighbouring town made headlines after being found dead from a heart attack and naked in his stables.
-It made me realise that Ricky’s death hadn’t caused a ripple for anyone but Ron and me.
+A local celebrity in a neighbouring town made headlines after being found dead from a heart attack, naked in his stables.
+Ricky’s death hadn’t caused a ripple for anyone but Ron, and me.
 I cooked up the fish that Ron had recommended I buy.
-He was right, best seafood I’d eaten since being in Belington.
+He was right, it was the best seafood I’d eaten since being in Belington.
 I made a mental note to drop by and thank him.

-In the middle of the night I awoke to the sound of a loud bang on the wall of the house and what sounded like nearby gunfire.
-I lay still, terrified.
+In the middle of the night I woke to the sound of loud banging on the walls of the house and what sounded like nearby gunfire and lay still terrified.
 In the morning after a sleepless night, I tentatively went outside and found sprayed on the side of the house in large letters GO HOME!
 I grabbed my backpack, jumped in the car and headed for town and somehow ended up at Ron’s.

-When he saw my distress he invited me in and I told him what happened.
-He suggested we go to the police after a cup of tea to calm me down.
-While he was made the tea I remembered the fish and told him about it.
+Seeing my distress he invited me in and when I told him what happened he suggested we go to the police after a cup of tea to calm me down.
+Whilst he was making the tea I remembered the fish and told him about it.
 He was most curious about Frank.

 “I’m surprised he has anything to mortgage given his gambling habits.”

 “Developers always sniff around small seaside towns, like piranha’s they are, hunt in packs.
 There’s a few folk around here have found the offers too good to refuse, but most want to keep this town the way it is.”

 “Ron, I found Ricky’s cave the other day, would you like to come and see it?”
-Ron nodded.

-I took Ron out there on a hunch.
-Inside the cave I lifted up the mattress, pulled out the Australian Property Investor Magazine and flicked through the pages.
-I found in each one a few pages that had been defaced, with devil written in a childlike hand across them.
+So, I took Ron out there on a hunch.
+When we arrived I lifted up the mattress, pulled out the Australian Property Investor Magazine and flicked through its pages.
+I found in each one a few pages that had been defaced with devil written in a childlike hand across them.
 One of the advertising pictures had a man dressed in a bright purple shirt.
 I showed Ron the magazine and Ricky’s sketchbook.

-“This is the same developer mentioned in the local council scandal in the paper,” I said pointing at the magazine.
+“This is the same developer mentioned in the local council scandal in the paper.”

 The same constable with the kind face who had dropped me home was on duty.
 She took Ron and I into an interview room and I relayed the entire story.
 I showed her the magazines and Ricky’s sketchbook and explained my theory that Ricky was murdered to force the sale of the shack.
-She looked sceptical but assured us the police would investigate further.
+She looked skeptical, but assured us the police would investigate further.
 She also said they would increase the police patrols near the shack.

+A week later I was sitting with a cup of tea, in the sun outside the shack reading the local paper.
+The front-page story was headed, Community Shame in Murder Case, Writer Lady Awarded Good Citizen.
+The cards had fallen quickly after I provided the police with my suspicions.
+A more detailed search of the scrub and Ricky’s cave had turned up a blood-covered rock and some fingerprints.
+The owner of those fingers had done a deal to save his own skin.
+The property developer hadn’t realised Ron controlled Ricky’s affairs.
+The property developer and the Mayor were in cahoots and had pressured Ricky to sell the shack for a development on the foreshore and their tactic had gone wrong resulting in Ricky’s death.
 None of the locals were directly involved in the corruption or murder, but some of them had been given sweeteners to keep them quiet.
-The bribes were also to convince them development would be good for Bellington.
+The bribes were also to convince them development would be good for Belington.
 It included Frank, and the owners of all the stores that had been freshly painted.
 The article named and shamed the community members and claimed their lack of integrity had contributed to the death of an innocent, vulnerable member of their community.
 It had taken an outsider to care enough to pursue justice.